Assessment

 The research paper must be empirical in nature.
 This means the research has to rely on observable evidence to answer a question about an aspect of judicial politics.
 The research design devised to answer the research question can be quantitative, qualitative or mixed.

 Papers are expected to use an author-year (in-text) citation system.
-Citation and reference formatting should follow the Chicago or Harvard style.
+Citation and reference formatting should follow the Chicago style.
 The list of references at the end of the document are not counted towards the word limit (but the in-text citations are).
 Any footnotes or endnotes count towards the word limit.
 Compliance with university plagiarism policies is a must.

 General assessment criteria